tekperfect/devops-docs/docs/courses/08-Security/lessons/security-fundamentals.md

 Step 2: Launch your Metasploit VM and make sure the network settings are set to bridged mode

-Step 3: If you downloaded my Kali prebuilt image use username of devops and the password “D3v0psCr3w!” otherwise use the username and password you created.
+Step 3: If you downloaded my Kali prebuilt image use username of "devops" and the password “D3v0psCr3w!” otherwise use the username and password you created.

 ### Environment Prep (cont)

 Step 4: Verify that your system has a similar IP to your Kali Linux VM.

-Step 5: For example if your IP address was 192.168.1.2 your Kali VM’s IP should be 192.168.1.xx an IP from
+Step 5: For example if your IP address was 192.168.1.2 your Kali VM’s IP should be 192.168.1.xxx where the xxx is a number between 1 and 254.

 Once you have established that your environment is setup properly you are ready to begin